huxd2334/RCP_api/README.md

 1. Run main.py, wait for appearing

-   INFO:     Application startup complete. (on Run)
+   INFO:     Application startup complete. (on RUN)

-3. Then, test api by running HTTP request cell 3 (POST)
+3. Then, test api by running HTTP request cell 3 (POST), the result is showed on SERVICE